samaradel/www_threefold/www.threefoldtoken.com/content/ito/ito.md

 # Timeline

-Our Initial Token Offering (ITO) will run through September 2017, or as soon as an amount corresponding to 5 million USD has been received from ITO investors, whichever occurs first.
+Our Internal Token Offering (ITO) will run until an amount corresponding to 6 million USD has been received from ITO investors.
 After that the price for Tokens will increase (as indicated below).
-We plan our Public Token Offering for Q4 2017
+We plan our Private Token Offering for December 2017

 ![](../img/ITO-Timeline-from-presentation.png)